Cytotrophoblast: Invasive lineage

 Histopathology of a chorionic villus, in a tubal pregnancy.

+High-magnification H&E micrograph of a chorionic villus at term.
+A cytotrophoblast cell is labeled near bottom, being characteristically located in the periphery, juxtaposed to syncytiotrophoblast that surrounds the villus.
+Cytotrophoblasts are sparse and discontinuous at term and may be difficult to identify.

 The invasive lineage creates cytotrophoblasts that are essential in the process of implantation and forming a fully functional placenta.
 An undifferentiated cytotrophoblastic stem cell will differentiate into an extravillous cytotrophoblast intermediate and then into an interstitial cytotrophoblast.
 An interstitial cytotrophoblast may then further differentiate into an endovascular cytotrophoblast or form a syncytium.

 Interstitial cytotrophoblast

 The primary function of an interstitial cytotrophoblast is to anchor the growing fetus to the maternal uterine tissue.
 These cells may invade the whole endometrium and the proximal third of the myometrium.

 Once these cells penetrate through the first few layers of cells of the decidua, they lose their ability to proliferate and become invasive.
 This departure from the cell cycle seems to be due to factors such as TGF-β and decorin.
 Although these invasive interstitial cytotrophoblasts can no longer divide, they retain their ability to form syncytia.
 Multinucleated giant cells (small syncytia) are found in the placental bed and myometrium as a result of the fusion of interstitial cytotrophoblasts.

 Interstitial cytotrophoblasts may also transform into endovascular cytotrophoblasts.